mooxphp/moox/packages/builder/DEVLOG.md

         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] Then we need to implement the soft delete feature
         -   [ ] Then it need Category specific implementation with nested set
--   [WIP] Iterate over all blocks, presets and contexts to find out if they are working as expected
+-   [ ] Iterate over all blocks, presets and contexts to find out if they are working as expected
+-   [ ] Moox Core Features need to be refactored to be able to generate them without issues, eliminate methods and move to traits
+    -   [ ] Publish feature seems to miss the save method
+    -   [ ] getResourceName should be auto detected
+    -   [x] Currently new Packages need to register in core to use TranslatableConfig, that was not my best idea
+    -   [ ] Relations, like Taxonomies, but "on the left"
-    -   [ ] Config and translations have wrong filenames and must be wired correctly
+    -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
+    -   [ ] Naming convention InModel InResource InPages and Single for single-use traits
+    -   [ ] TabsInResource - contains TODO
-    -   [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially
+    -   [ ] TabsInPage - just getTabs needs to be defined
-    -   [ ] Generate sections etc.
+    -   [ ] TaxonomyInPages - needs that mount method in ViewPage
 -   [ ] Refactor DeleteCommand to use new services
 -   [ ] Add --migration option to create command
 -   [ ] Would Builder now be able to generate itself?